BelkacemYerfa/blk/README.md

 - Minimal syntax: easy to read, easy to parse
 - Explicit types: no hidden behavior
 - No classes or objects — just functions, types, and modules
-- Single-pass compilation model
-- Stack-based VM (planned) and direct native compilation targets
+- Direct native compilation targets

 ---